gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideA11y.md

   }
 </pre>

-<p>Here, we have created a hidden div element that holds the content to be spoken.
+Here, we have created a hidden div element that holds the content to be spoken.
 We've declared it to have <tt>role = 'region'</tt> and <tt>live = 'assertive'</tt>; the latter setting specifies that updates to this content have the highest priority.
-Next, we set up the needed associations so that the set of suggestions returned as the user types into the AutoCompleteWidget's text box are put in hidden div:</p>
+Next, we set up the needed associations so that the set of suggestions returned as the user types into the AutoCompleteWidget's text box are put in hidden div:

 <pre class="prettyprint">
     // This method is called via a keyboard event handler